 There are a number of things it is best to consider when choosing the perfect pillow:

-- Sleeping position: the perfect pillow depends greatly on your sleeping position (side sleeper, back sleeper or stomach sleeper).
-What type of sleeper you are depends on the position you prefer to fall asleep in.
+- Sleep position: the perfect pillow, for many pillow sellers, depends heavily on your sleeping position (side sleeper, back sleeper or stomach sleeper).
+What type of sleeper you are depends on the position you prefer to fall asleep and wake up in .
+Know that you move during your sleep and so you also adopt, usually unnoticed, different sleep positions.
+So don’t fixate too much on sleeping position; a good pillow will support your head and neck in any sleeping position.

 - Body weight: your body weight also plays an important role in choosing the right pillow.
 In general, people who are heavier need more support from a pillow than people who are lighter.
-This is because there is more impact on the deformation of the mattress.
+This is because there is more impact on the deformation of the mattress at the level of the shoulders and hips.

 - Physical complaints: do you suffer from back or neck pain?
 If so, this is important to factor into your decision.
 A pillow that keeps your neck and spine in a straight line can help reduce pain and stiffness in the neck and shoulders.
 Pay close attention to height, as a pillow that is too high increases pressure on your lower back and overstretches your neck.
 A pillow that is too low puts extra pressure on your shoulder joints.